Connecting students with design opportunities across Oregon

 Topic: Construction

-Program Type: In-school program
+Program Type: In-school

 Constructing a Brighter Future (CBF) is a collaborative project that creates single room transitional shelters for the unhoused.
 CBF introduces young people to the multiple career pathways in high wage/high demand construction trades work and provides them with hands on, work-based learning opportunities to demonstrate and refine these new skills for possible future employment.